MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-view-orchestrator-data-by-using-powerpivot.md

 ## Create a connection to the data&nbsp;feed

+To create a connection to the data&nbsp;feed, follow these steps:

 1. Open Excel.
 2. Click the **PowerPivot** tab above the ribbon.
 3. Click **PowerPivot Window** on the ribbon.
 A **PowerPivot for Excel** book opens.